-The suprachiasmatic nucleus (SCN insomnia.
-As well as having a harder time asleep, you also will likely have trouble asleep.
-Not following circadian rhythms may result also governs your body temperature, hormone secretion, urine production, and changes in blood pressure.
+The suprachiasmatic nucleus (SCN) that houses your biological clock, also governs your body temperature, hormone secretion, urine production, and changes in blood pressure.
 This complex system is also automatically linked with the rhythms of light and dark, day and night.
-A nearly immediate effect of going to bed after midnight is that it throws off your natural circadian rhythms, governed by your SCN, and this may lead toin a decrease in activities that tend to occur during Non-REM sleep.
+A nearly immediate effect of going to bed after midnight is that it throws off your natural circadian rhythms, governed by your SCN, and this may lead to insomnia.
+As well as having a harder time falling asleep, you also will likely have trouble staying asleep.
+Not following circadian rhythms may result in a decrease in activities that tend to occur during Non-REM sleep.
 These include repair and regrowth of body tissues, building bone and muscle, strengthening the immune system, regulating affective brain function and emotional experience, memory activities, and an ability to learn.
 My mother used to say, “The two hours of sleep I get before midnight are the best two hours of the night.”
 She may have had something there . . .

 Thursday, April 14, 2016

 Routine changes in your behavioral, mental, and physical functions that occur over the course of a day are regulated by your 'biological clock.'
-This tiny area of the brain, the suprachiasmatic nucleus (SCN20,000 neurons.
+This tiny area of the brain, the suprachiasmatic nucleus (SCN), is about the size of a grain of rice and shaped a little like a pine cone.
+It contains about 20,000 neurons.
 When light enters your eye, it activates neurons in the retina that convert photons (light particles) to electrical signals.
 These signals travel along the optic nerve to the SCN which in turn stimulates several brain regions, including the pineal gland.
 The pineal gland responds by switching off production of the hormone melatonin, and this makes you feel more awake.
 After darkness falls, your biological clock or suprachiasmatic nucleus (SCN) signals your pineal gland again and your body's level of melatonin increases, making you feel drowsy.
 More tomorrow.